12. Verrou: a floating-point rounding errors checker

 • prandom_det: Randomly choose between downward and upward rounding mode, with probabilities p and 1-p but insuring that, for a given seed, the same computation (same inputs and operation) will always be rounded in the same way.
 This is a variant of the prandom rounding mode that improves determinism and removes the need to use Deterministic sections.
 If the p is modified dynamically, determinism is no longer assured.

-• average_det: Randomly choose between upward and downward rounding mode, with the same probabilitie law as average but insuring that, for a given seed, the same computation (same inputs and operation) will always be rounded in the same way.
+• average_det: Randomly choose between upward and downward rounding mode, with the same probability law as average but insuring that, for a given seed, the same computation (same inputs and operation) will always be rounded in the same way.
 This is a variant of the average rounding mode that improves determinism and removes the need to use Deterministic sections.

 • random_comdet: variant of random_det ensuring that x op y and y op x will be rounded in the same way for commutative op (+,x, fma).